Paediatric trauma call, 5 minutes.

 Assert your goals

-Knowing the time of arrival, the time of handover, the time taken for the primary survey does wonders to provide you and your team a sense of progress.
-In my experience, setting time directed goals (for example, I want this child in the CT-scanner in 10 minutes) has the amazing ability to focus and give the illusion of time slowed down.
+Knowing the time of arrival, the time of handover, and the time taken for the primary survey does wonders for providing you and your team with a sense of progress.
+In my experience, setting time-directed goals (for example, I want this child in the CT scanner in 10 minutes) has the fantastic ability to focus and give the illusion of time slowing down.
 Rather than feeling rushed, the sense of purpose and direction aids care and ensures a shared awareness that you are dealing with a time-critical emergency such as a traumatic brain injury.

 Use the clock, don’t fight it.

-Additional tips when the patient arrives include: actively listening to the handover with a focus on the mechanism, thanking the paramedics, keeping momentum and don’t delay, aiming to complete the primary survey within five minutes, beginning thinking about what happened (mechanism and timing), your findings (the primary survey) and what’s going to happen next…
+Additional tips when the patient arrives include actively listening to the handover with a focus on the mechanism, thanking the paramedics, keeping momentum and not delaying, aiming to complete the primary survey within five minutes, beginning to think about what happened (mechanism and timing), your findings (the primary survey) and what’s going to happen next…

-Once the primary survey is complete, it is time to take some decisions…
+Once the primary survey is complete, it is time to make some decisions…

-My advice for practising such decision making is to first acquire practical knowledge through study and courses such as DFTB Trauma (no conflicts of interest, I promise).
-Then, test group dynamics around decision making, through simulation, for imaging, theatre and beyond.
-There are many much more qualified to discuss decision making in trauma, so instead let me finish by revisiting Ben Lawton and his advice, to keep things simple…
+My advice for practising such decision-making is to acquire practical knowledge through study and courses such as DFTB Trauma (no conflicts of interest, I promise).
+Then, test group dynamics around decision-making through simulation for imaging, theatre and beyond.
+There are many more qualified to discuss decision-making in trauma, so let me finish by revisiting Ben Lawton and his advice to keep things simple…

 TIP 10 – Keep it simple

-With all that is going on it is easy to lose sight of your goals.
-It is easy to become overwhelmed by complexity.
-By keeping it simple, care can be streamlined and time-critical goals set.
+With all that is going on, it is easy to lose sight of your goals and become overwhelmed by complexity.
+By keeping it simple, care can be streamlined, and time-critical goals set.
 You do not need all the answers at the start.
-Reassessment, keeping an eye on vital signs, gathering further imaging as indicated from x-rays or CT imaging, gathering further collaborative insight from your team is all dynamic processes.
+Reassessment, monitoring vital signs, gathering further imaging as indicated from x-rays or CT imaging, and gathering further collaborative insight from your team are all dynamic processes.
 What cannot wait are these three priorities.

 Is the patient oxygenating and ventilating?
 Is this a risk?